 Hair Color Ideas and Inspiration

-The Best Pastel Hair Color Ideas For Every Skin Tone
+The 26 Best Pastel Hair Color Ideas For 2018

 In a beauty age driven almost entirely by YouTube hair artists and social media, there’s always a new hair color to try.
-Months have passed since pastel color first hit the hair scene, but we’re still totally smitten.
+Years have passed since pastel hair color first hit the hair scene, but we’re still entirely smitten.

 Part of the reason pastel hair continues to succeed is its versatility.
-Every shade of the rainbow is available in a bright shade.
+Every shade of the rainbow is available in a bright hue.
 Instead of overpowering others with your neon hair, you’re able to treat a dye job like a fashion accessory.
+Trade in all your old dirty blonde hair ideas for something new and exciting.

 When we were children, every toy, sweater, and birthday cake was a particularly bright shade of pastel pink.
 Now that we’re grown ladies, it’s time to make a return to the vibrant color with bubblegum-tinted hair.

-Luckily for those of us who hate scheduling hair appointments, there are a few pastel hair colors that look better faded out than brilliant.
+For those of us who’ve never met a hair color we couldn’t accidentally destroy, there are a few pastel hair colors that look better faded out than brilliant.
 Dark pink is one of these unicorn shades, developing hues of dusty mauve as it lightens.

-This is a shade made for women of medium and dark skin tones, especially because the deep undertones complement the skin’s pigment nicely.
+This is a shade made for women of medium and dark skin tones, mainly because the deep undertones complement the skin’s pigment nicely.

 If you’re committed to giving rose gold a try, you’re in luck: The color is stunning on all skin tones.
 Don’t be afraid to flex a little.